 Move over Sloppy Joe…Holly’s Lentil Sloppy Joe is the next big thing in comfort food!

-Holly and two friends got to work with UBC Executive Chef David Speight to perfect the recipe, which will be featured at Vegetarian Kitchen in Open Kitchen this summer and other UBC Food Services locations in September.
-Other recipes submitted to the contest may be used too; we’ll reach out if they are!
-Stay tuned for when and where they will be available.
+Holly and two friends got to work with UBC Executive Chef David Speight to perfect the recipe, which is featured on the rotating menu at Vegetarian Kitchen in Open Kitchen.

 Q&A with Holly Heximer:

 Tell us about yourself!

 I am entering my fifth year of the UBC Dietetics program and will be completing my internship in the fall.
 I have lived in residence for three years and been a residence advisor in Marine Drive, Walter Gage and Ponderosa Commons, and I understand the struggles of cooking on a student budget.
 I love all things food including reading cookbooks and experimenting with recipes.